-Teresa Castillo, soprano, is making huge strides in the world of classical music.
-Known for her “silvery, shimmering” voice, effortless high notes and her “…absolutely beautiful voice” she is quickly gaining more and more recognition.
-Recently, she won first place in the Classical Singer Competition at the Young Artist level, won second place in the Denver Lyric Opera Guild Competition and sang the role of Yum-Yum in Gilbert and Sullivan’s classic operetta The Mikado.
+Teresa Castillo, soprano, recently won first place in the Classical Singer Competition at the Young Artist level, won second place in the Denver Lyric Opera Guild Competition and sang the role of Yum-Yum in Gilbert and Sullivan’s classic operetta The Mikado.
 She has been noted by Opus Colorado for her “…absolutely beautiful voice” and is known for her silvery, shimmery quality and effortless high notes.

-This season, she will be making her debut in Italy, to participate in the Opera Viva!
+This season, she made her debut in Italy, participating in the Opera Viva!
 Italy festival.
-There she will soak up the Italian sun, watch some of Italian Opera’s most loved and classic operas and will be performing scenes from Giulio Cesare as “Cleopatra” at the Castel Vecchio.
-She will also be making her move out to New York City to continue her studies with Ms. Ashley Putnam.
+There she performed in beautiful churches and the Castel Vecchio, singing oratorio and performing scenes from Giulio Cesare as “Cleopatra” and Il barbiere di Siviglia as “Rosina”.
+She currently resides in New York City and studies with Ashley Putnam.

 She received her Bachelors in Music Performance from the Metropolitan State College of Denver where she studied with Dr. MeeAe Nam, and briefly studied with renowned mezzo-soprano Judith Christin.
 She recently graduated from the Lamont School of Music with a Masters in Vocal Performance under the guidance of Sara Bardill and bass Ken Cox.

 Among her many talents, Ms. Castillo spent a brief period of her life as a clown, and uses those skills to help her portray her characters.
-She currently lives in Denver, CO and enjoys knitting, reading and singing along with her pet bird, uncle feather.“Comic relief was provided mostly by Drusilla…” – from her recent performance as “Drusilla” in Monteverdi’s L’incoronazione di Poppea
+She currently lives in New York, NY and enjoys reading, knitting and being outdoors.“Comic relief was provided mostly by Drusilla…” – from her recent performance as “Drusilla” in Monteverdi’s L’incoronazione di Poppea

 - Voce di Meche, 2013